Learn how your workplace can benefit by implementing smokefree policies and helping your employees to quit.

 Cigarette butts negatively impact outdoor areas.
 Outdoor smoking bans may help to reduce cigarette butt litter and provide cost savings through reduced clean up and refurbishment costs.

-- Impact on smokers
+- Impact on people who smoke

-- Rights of smokers
+- Rights of people who smoke

-For information on how to go smoke free, take a look at our Smokefree guide for workplaces
+For information on how to go smokefree, take a look at our Smokefree guide for workplaces.

 Resources to help you make your workplace smokefree